Sciatica – A detailed breakdown of Causes, Treatment & Prevention

 Now that we have discussed the various symptoms, we can begin to ask the question of how does it happen?
 Where does it come from?
-According to studies done it is generally caused by too much pressure or damage on the sciatic nerve which runs along the lower back, pelvis, down the butt and into the legs.
-So anywhere along these regions are potential points where injury can be sustained.
+According to studies done, it is generally caused by too much pressure or damage on the sciatic nerve which runs along the lower back, pelvis, down the butt, and into the legs.
+So anywhere in these regions are potential points where injury can be sustained.
 The range of symptoms encompassed by the condition previously mentioned.

 To put it in a list, the common causes include: